jfriedly/foreign-currency/README.rst

 Most of the scripts have no requirements other than Python, but generating the world map requires a bunch of libraries to be installed:

-* Use ``apt-get install libpng-dev libblas-dev liblapack-dev gfortran libproj-dev`` to get the Debian package dependencies.
+* Use ``sudo apt-get install python-dev libproj-dev libgeos-dev libblas-dev gfortran libpng-dev libfreetype6-dv``

-* Use ``pip install Cython numpy shapely pyshp matplotlib scipy six`` to get the Python package dependencies.
+* Use ``sudo pip install Cython numpy scipy matplotlib shapely==1.5.12``

-* Then you can compile ``cartopy`` (>=0.11.2) from source, because the current version is outdated on PyPI.
+* Use ``sudo pip install Cartopy``

+Note:  Cartopy has `a known issue`_ that makes map drawing fail with Shapely 1.5.13.
+For now, the recommendation is to just use 1.5.12.

 TODO